aaranburu/Deep-Reinforcement-Learning-Nanodegree-Udacity/Tennis/Report.md

 ## Training and Results

-Looking at the training process, it can be clearly seen that it takes about 250 episodes to stop using a random policy and really start learning.
+Looking at the training process, it can be clearly seen that it takes about 400 episodes to stop using a random policy and really start learning.
 This is because it takes some time to the agents to start hitting the ball and gathering meaningful experiences.
-After that, noise is not added anymore and the agent greedily and quickly learns to get and average score of more than 0.75 in less than 800 episodes.
+After that, noise is not added anymore and the agent greedily and quickly learns to get an average score of more than 0.75 in less than 800 episodes.
 The whole process takes roughly 2 hours, which is considered to be short given that no GPU has been used during training.

 ![results](./images/training.png)